Leslie Mungavin

-Leslie Norman 'Jack' Mungavin SPk, SK, SBt (1925–1995) was a two-star rank admiral in the Pakistan Navy, and a defence diplomat.
-He is noted for releasing his diplomatic assignment at the High Commission of Pakistan in London to command the combat assignments during the war on the Western front with India in 1971.
+Leslie Norman Mungavin (22 March 1925 – June 1995), known as "Jack" was an Irish two-star rank admiral in the Pakistan Navy, and a defence diplomat.
+He is best known for leaving his diplomatic post at the Pakistani High Commission in London to command combat units during the 1971 war with India.

 He also served as Vice Chief of the Naval Staff from 1975 until 1977, with a two-star rank despite the position is required an admiral to be promoted in three-star rank, the Vice-Admiral.

-Family and ancestry
+Family and early life

 Leslie Norman Mungavin was born in Bombay (now Mumbai) on 22 March 1925 into a family of Irish descent.
 His great great grandfather, James Mungavin, was born in Castleconnel, Ireland and is said to have emigrated from County Clare to India in 1825 to work on the railways during British colonial rule.
-His son, James St. John Mungavin, joined the British Indian Army.

 The Mungavin family settled in the British Raj and became part of the Anglo-Indian Christian community.

-Leslie’s father is believed to have been George Leslie Coltman Mungavin, who continued in the railway service.
+Leslie’s father was George Leslie Coltman Mungavin, who continued in the railway service.
 Leslie was one of seven siblings.

+He attended Barnes High School in Deolali, where he was the Head boy.

 After the Partition of India in 1947, his family members emigrated back to the United Kingdom.
 Leslie, however, chose to remain and joined the newly formed Pakistan Navy.